hotwax/oms-documentation/user-manuals/receiving.md

 Additionally, the Inventory Receiving App streamlines the receiving process by allowing store associates to efficiently enter or scan products using handheld devices like mobile phones or iPads.
 As a Progressive Web App (PWA), it offers flexible browser-based access or can be easily saved as an icon on store associates' devices, providing convenient one-click accessibility.
 This adaptability ensures a seamless and expedited inventory-receiving experience, enhancing overall operational efficiency.

-### Receive ASN
+## Receive ASN

-**1. Locating ASN:**
+**1. Locate ASN:**

 The first page users see when they log into the app is the `Shipments` page which houses a complete list of ASN from ERP or WMS.
-To locate specific ASN, store associates can scan the ASN barcode from the physical paper received along with the package.
+To locate specific ASN, store associates can scan the ASN barcode from the physical copy received along with the package.
 Store associates can also manually input the ASN in the `Search` box to locate the shipment.

 {% hint style="info" %}
-Store associates can log in to the receiving app only if they are [associated with a facility.](users/manageUser.md#add-facilities)
+Store associates can log in to the Inventory Receiving App only if they are [associated with a facility.](users/manageUser.md#add-facilities)
 {% endhint %}

 {% embed url="https://youtu.be/MUkSgK9VrfY" %}
 Video: Search shipments
 {% endembed %}

-**2. Opening Shipment Details Page:**
+**2. View ASN Details:**

-Upon identifying the desired shipment, store associates can select it to access comprehensive details.
-The detailed information includes expected SKUs with product names, SKU codes, images, and expected inventory counts.
+Once ASN is located, store associates can tap to view the ASN details including expected SKUs along with product names, SKU codes, images, and expected inventory counts.

-**3. Finding Specific Products within a Shipment:**
+**3. Locate Items:**

-Inbound shipments can contain multiple product items, store associates can utilize the search function or scan individual product barcodes within the shipment to pinpoint specific items.
-The platform's enlarged image feature aids in clearer product identification for store associates.
+The inbound shipments generally contain multiple product items, store associates can either scan individual product barcodes or search SKUs to locate specific items and start receiving.
+In case you are not managing barcodes, tap to the image icon to see the enlarged to easily identify the product before receiving.

 {% embed url="https://youtu.be/OwVIBaKY4ds" fullWidth="false" %}
 Video: Search shipment items